If you've blocked our ad, please consider unblocking it.

 Fix this article.
 Also, there's supposedly a ton of unused text, plus Japan-only e-Reader content, and much more.

-This might be different in the PAL version.
+This might be different in the European version.
 There also is a debug_menu.fsys file in the ISO, investigate this.

 There is a small debug function that can be activated with the following Action Replay codes:

 ZVG4-2Q1X-1TXE3 CXJH-RJR6-M51AT ZKFE-CMMY-9GKHG 9393-TB37-2N5AG XTAM-9FPW-JC1VC

 With the code activated, pressing D-Pad Up will show or hide a bar that has Japanese instructions on how to use the debug function.
 Pressing the L button will cycle between pause (instant stop), slow (low frame rate), and play (regular speed).
 Pressing R will pause the game, like when pressing L sometimes, but is more accessible and doesn't need to be cycled to.